tektutor/tekton-jan-2023/README.md

 - this implements all the Kubernetes/OpenShift functionalities as REST API
 - this stores all the cluster and application status on to the etcd datastore
 - this is the only component that has direct access to etcd database
+- API server triggers specific events each time there is an update in the etcd database

 ### etcd database
 - it is an opensource key/value datastore
 - it is not implemented by Kubernetes/OpenShift team, this is an independent opensource project used by Kubernetes/OpenShift
-- it is capable of working as a cluster
+- it is capable of working as a cluster, hence when one instance of etcd db is updated, all the other etcd databases within the cluster will be synchronized automatically

 ### Scheduler
 - this is the component that identifies a healthy node where an application can be deployed

 ### Controller Managers
 - this is a collection of many Controllers whose primary function is to monitor and heal them when required
-- this is one which supports High Availability to your application deployments
+- this is one which make your application deployments High Available(HA)
-- There are manay inbuilt controllers
+- There are many inbuilt controllers
   - Deployment Controller
   - ReplicaSet Controller
   - Node Controller